Singapore to host F1 in 2008?

 Bloglines has introduced several enhancements in the last few months.
 I don’t think I’m going to move to any other aggregator right now.

+After Mumbai, Chennai becomes the second Indian city to join the Metroblogging Network.
+Familiar names like Kiruba, Nancy Gandhi, Keerthi, Chandru, Srivatsan, Echo and Yours Truly are behind this initiative.
+We have grand plans for this Metroblog and your support and encouragement will help us move in the right direction.
+For those interested in looking at various aspects of life in Chennai, we have a separate Flickr feed which serves this purpose.
+You can subscribe to the Chennai Metroblog by using this RSS feed.
 Continuing our theme of cities that have been recently renamed, we're happy to introduce Chennai which used to be called Madras.
 Wikipedia says that Chennai is called "the Detroit of South Asia" because of the auto industry focus there, but we're happy to call it the 44th Metroblogging city.
 It's also our second metblog in India - stop by and check it out.

 It remains to be seen whether ARR would continue to concentrate on international ventures (he had hinted about collaborating with an Australian director during his recent CNN Talk Asia interview) or focus on captivating Indian audiences.And though the musical score, by the Indian film composer A.R.
 Rahman, the Finnish group Varttina and the show's musical supervisor Christopher Nightingale is an engaging mixture of folk rock, trippy-hippy mysticism and Eastern chants, it doesn't offer any memorable numbers.